Find Trade Colleges

 While working on their Associate Degree, clinical laboratory science majors at North Hennepin Community College accumulate an average of around $11,370 in student debt.

-Out of the 40 schools in the Plains States Region that were part of this year’s ranking, Western Dakota Technical Institute landed the # 4 spot on the list.
-Located in the rural area of Rapid City, Western Dakota Tech is a public college with a small student population.
+The in-demand associate degree programs at Western Dakota Technical Institute helped the school earn the #4 place on this year’s ranking of the most popular clinical/medical laboratory science schools in the Plains States Region .
+Located in the rural area of Rapid City, Western Dakota Tech is a public school with a small student population.

 Women make up 78% of the clinical laboratory science majors at the school.